-- The safety and welfare of children and vulnerable women is paramount - Professionals and volunteers from all agencies have a statutory responsibility to safeguard children from being abused through FGM. - Professionals have a mandatory duty to report identified cases of FGM in girls under 18 to the police within 30 days of recognition
+- The safety and welfare of children and vulnerable women is paramount - Professionals and volunteers from all agencies have a statutory responsibility to safeguard children from being abused through FGM.

-As such the aim of this strategy is to eliminate the risk of girls and women experiencing FGM in Hampshire.
+As such the aim of this strategy is to eliminate the risk of girls and women experiencing FGM on the Isle of Wight.
 In order to achieve this, the objectives of this strategy are:

-- To strengthen Hampshire's response in line with current guidance, policy and good practice - To adapt rather than duplicate existing guidance, policies or procedures to tackle FGM. - To improve the safeguarding response of all relevant agencies with regards to girls and women at risk of and already affected by FGM.
+- To strengthen the Isle of Wight's response in line with current guidance, policy and good practice - To adapt, rather than duplicate, existing guidance, policies or procedures to tackle FGM. - To improve the safeguarding duty of all relevant agencies with regards to girls and women at risk of and already affected by FGM.

-1.2 Strategic Recommendations
+Strategic Recommendations